cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/creating.rst

 Overview
 ========
 This section is intended for developers writing custom plugins.
-Users of these should refer to the :ref:`Included Applications <cdap-apps-index>`.
+Users of these should refer to the documentation on :ref:`using plugins <cask-hydrator-introduction-what-is-a-plugin>`.

-CDAP provides for the creation of custom ETL plugins to extend the existing ``cdap-etl-batch``, ``cdap-etl-realtime``, and ``cdap-data-pipeline`` system artifacts.
+CDAP provides for the creation of custom plugins to extend the existing ``cdap-etl-batch``, ``cdap-etl-realtime``, and ``cdap-data-pipeline`` system artifacts.